otsotech/JSON-translator/README.md

 This command will translate the strings in the data.json file to Spanish.

 ## Q&A
-**Q: Why do I need to provide a valid email address as a command line argument?**
+**Q: Why do I need to provide an email address as a command line argument?**

 A: The MyMemory Translation API requires a valid email address to be included in the request as the `de` parameter.
 This is a requirement to use the API, and providing your email address allows you to access the API's full capabilities, including the ability to translate up to 50,000 characters per day.